 While it may seem daunting to compete with other organizations, particularly when it comes to salaries, don’t underestimate the value of providing unique employee benefits.

-Here are just a few ways you can get a sense of how your benefits compare:
+Here are a few ways you can get a sense of how your benefits and compensation package compare:

 - Network with managers from similar organizations